cloudcoderdotorg/progsnap-spec/spec.md

 A progsnap data set is a collection of files representing data from a single course.
 In this context, "course" implies a single course at a single institution, possibly with multiple assignments, and possibly with multiple sections and/or instructors.
 Studies involving multiple courses should use separate progsnap data sets for each course.

 All of the files in a data set are relative to a common base directory, which this specification will refer to as *BaseDir*.
-The files may be stored in a filesystem directory, or may be stored in a zip file.
+The files may be stored in a filesystem directory, or may be stored in a zip file (such that *BaseDir* is the root directory of the zip file).
 Implementations of tools to read progsnap data sets should support reading from both directories and zip files.

 Each file is a text file using the UTF-8 character encoding.